KCErb/hello-ruboto/training/basics/actionbar/other-features.md

 ## Overlaying the Action Bar

 You can hide and show the action bar by calling hide and show on the bar.
-To demo this I'm going to get rid of the action buttons (less code) and add some content.
+To demo this, I'm going to get rid of the action buttons (less code) and add some content.

 ```ruby
 require 'ruboto/widget'